gobind452/RobotTaskPlanning/README.md

 * state\['on'\] - consists of pairs of objects (a,b) where object a is on top of object b
 * state\['close'\] - list of objects close to the robot

-## Action types
+### Action types
+The robot can preform simple actions like move, pick, drop, open/close doors and push objects.
-To execute a plan in the simulation environment you can use the following functions:
+To simulate a plan in the simulation environment you may use the following functions:
 * \[moveTo, object\] - moves robot close to object
 * \[pick, object\] - picks the specified object
 * \[drop, destination\] - drops a grabbed object to destination object
 * \[changeState, object, state\] - changes the state of an object (open or close)
 * \[pushTo, object, destination\] - pushes object close to the destination object

-A  plan is a sequence (python list) of the above mentioned actions with objects in the set - (apple, orange, banana, table, table2, box, fridge, tray, tray2).
+A  plan is a sequence (python list) of the afore mentioned actions with objects in the set - (apple, orange, banana, table, table2, box, fridge, tray, tray2).

 You can input a plan to the *execute()* function which outputs a pair (plan success, final state after plan execution).

 ## Problem Statement
 You are expected to build a planner for robots in diverse environments with complex interactions.
 You need to develop an approximate environment model which is able to change the state corresponding to an input action with action feasibility checking.
 The environment model needs to be implemented in *changeState()* and *checkAction()* functions in *environment.py* file.
 A standard goal checking function has been implemented as *checkGoal()* function in the same file.
 The planner should be implemented in the *getPlan()* function in *planner.py* file.